Ferrières Abbey: History

-It reached a height of prosperity in the time of the celebrated Lupus (Loup of Ferrières) (c.
+It reached a height of prosperity in the time of Loup of Ferrières (c.
 850), when the abbey became quite an active literary centre, but the library was destroyed at the same time as the monastery, and only rare fragments survive.
-One of these, preserved at the Vatican library (Reg.1573), recalls the memory of Saint Aldric (d.
+One of these, preserved at the Vatican library (Reg.1573), recalls the memory of Aldric of Le Mans (d.
 836), Abbot of Ferrières before he became Archbishop of Sens.

 The Carolingian kings Louis III and his brother Carloman held their joint coronation at the abbey in 879, and were later buried there.
 It was restored in the 9th century by Louis the Pious and Charles the Bald.

 Among the last names in the imperfect list of the abbots of Ferrières is that of Louis de Blanchefort, who in the 15th century almost entirely restored the abbey after it was burnt down by the English in the Hundred Years' War.
 He was buried in its choir.

 In 1568, the abbey was besieged by the troops of Louis de Condé, Protestant friend of the Coligny family, pillaged and profaned and, although no monks were killed, the reliquaires and treasures of the abbey were dispersed, the tombs there of Louis III, Carloman II and Louis de Blanchefort heavily damaged and the monks' stalls removed.
 Odet de Coligny (abroad by then, and abbot of the abbey until shortly beforehand) only intervened to stop this after three days when his own financial interests in the benefice seemed threatened.
 After suffering this and other severe damage during the Wars of Religion, Ferrières was rebuilt in the 17th century by the prior Guillaume Morin, but then disappeared with all the ancient abbeys at the time of the French Revolution, and its treasures and library were ruined and scattered.